Sawall-Lab/Lab_management/4_Water_quality_analyses/Total_Alkalinity_CO2/Metrohm_Titrator_&_Tiamo_Software.md

 1. Put a 50mL Falcon tube into the position directly under the injection needle.
 2. In the Tiamo software: “Manual -> Tower 1 -> Move -> Lower the “Lift position” until the injection needle is lowered to ~150mm in the Falcon tube.
 3. In “Tower 1”, start pump 2.
-    - Note: pump 2 drains the [sample beaker](../../images/Tiamo_Sample_Beaker.png) - if the sample beaker isn’t draining, adjust the spring tension on pump 2 by twisting the [silver knob](../images/Titrator_Knob_Pump2.png) on the clasp.
+    - Pump 2 drains the [sample beaker](../../images/Tiamo_Sample_Beaker.png) - if the sample beaker isn’t draining, adjust the spring tension on pump 2 by twisting the [silver knob](../images/Titrator_Knob_Pump2.png) on the clasp.
 4. In “Dosing Devices”, start “prepare” commands for both dosinos.
 5. Wait until prepare commands have finished and liquid is fully drained out of the sample beaker.
 6. Stop pump 2 and run pump 1 until sample beaker is full to ~25mL.
 Note: don’t run pump 1 for too long or else the sample beaker will overflow.
 7. Check that air had been removed from the dosinos and the line coming from the titrant bottle.
-    - Note: The line should be free of bubbles.
+    - The line should be free of bubbles.
 For the dosinos: small air bubbles (1mm or smaller) are okay, but bigger bubbles should be removed by now.
 If not, repeat prepare commands as many times as required.
     -	If there is still a concerning amount of bubbles despite multiple prepare commands, the Dosino device can be taken apart to remove the bubbles (see Storage for instructions).
 8. In “Lift position”, raise the injection needle back to home position (0mm).
 9. Empty Falcon tube into waste bottle with green label or into sink.